antonyvam/nDTomo/docs/source/req.rst

 Anaconda
 ^^^^^^^^

-It is recommended to install first the anaconda distribution of Python.
-To install conda please see either `conda <https://conda.io/docs/install/quick.html>`_ or `Anaconda <https://www.continuum.io/downloads>`_.
+It is recommended to install first the anaconda (Python 3 version) distribution of Python as it comes with PyQt5.
+To install conda please see `Anaconda <https://www.anaconda.com/>`_.

 Building procedure
 ^^^^^^^^^^^^^^^^^^